Designing for net zero

 Specifying intelligent controls/capturing data

 An essential part of achieving net zero carbon is understanding how building systems are performing and using energy.
-Accurate data must be captured and then used to optimise and improve performance.
+Capturing Data and using it to optimise performance, testing proposed changes and planning maintenance will be essential.

 -